markusk/minibot/README.md

 ### The different launch files
-#### battery.launch
+#### battery
 Observes the battery voltage.
 Launch file for demo purposes only.
-:arrow_right: nodes/battery_publisher.py
+Uses:
+- _nodes/battery_publisher.py_

-### camera.launch
+### camera
 Streams the RasPi camera image.
 Can be views with the ROS image_view component.
-:arrow_right: src/camera.cpp
+Uses:
+- _src/camera.cpp_

-### joystick_control.launch
+### joystick_control
 Listens to a joystick and controlls the robot directly (remote).
 This part has to be started on a different computer than the robot.
 The joystick/gamepad has to be connected to that computer, not the robot.
-:arrow_right: nodes/joy_motor_listener.py
+Uses:
+- _nodes/joy_motor_listener.py_

+### keyboard_control_test
+Listens to a teleop_twist_keyboard node and prints out the data/messages.
+Uses:
+- _nodes/keyboard_listener.py_

+### keyboard_control
+Listens to a keyboard and controls the robot directly (remote).
+Uses:
+- _nodes/motor_server.py_
+- _nodes/keyboard_listener.py_